n-milutinovic-levi9-com/GildedRose-Refactoring-Kata/scala/REFACTORING.md

 registry.
 It will hold tuples of (matcher, converter), where the matcher is a predicate matching on item's name and converter is a function converting (DTO) Item to Internal Item.

+A client of the system will be able to register and unregister their custom converters.
+Those converters, just like matchers, can utilize RegEx to accept additional parameters in the name.